Lawani-EJ/Magic_mouse/README.md

     - Minimum 128 GB Hard Disk Drive (HDD) for faster loading times and overall better performance.

 ## Arduino uno:
-The Arduino Uno, a name synonymous with beginner-friendly electronics, is much more than just a board.
+- The Arduino Uno, a name synonymous with beginner-friendly electronics, is much more than just a board.
 It's the beating heart of countless creative projects, a mini computer specifically designed to bridge the gap between the digital world of code and the physical world of sensors, lights, and motors.
-Imagine it as a tiny maestro, effortlessly reading data from temperature gauges or light sensors, then translating that information into actions.
-Need to control the dazzling dance of LEDs or the precise movements of a small motor?
-The Arduino Uno displayed programmed with your instructions, becomes the conductor, bringing your vision to life.
-Its user-friendly design makes it ideal for both seasoned electronics enthusiasts and absolute beginners.
-The vast online community and countless resources provide a treasure trove of tutorials, code examples, and troubleshooting guides, ensuring a smooth learning curve.
-Whether you're tinkering with basic circuits or venturing into complex projects, the Arduino Uno serves as a solid foundation for your exploration into the exciting world of electronics.
+- Imagine it as a tiny maestro, effortlessly reading data from temperature gauges or light sensors, then translating that information into actions.
+- Need to control the dazzling dance of LEDs or the precise movements of a small motor?
+- The Arduino Uno displayed programmed with your instructions, becomes the conductor, bringing your vision to life.
+- Its user-friendly design makes it ideal for both seasoned electronics enthusiasts and absolute beginners.
+- The vast online community and countless resources provide a treasure trove of tutorials, code examples, and troubleshooting guides, ensuring a smooth learning curve.
+- Whether you're tinkering with basic circuits or venturing into complex projects, the Arduino Uno serves as a solid foundation for your exploration into the exciting world of electronics.

+## Breadboard:
+- The breadboard helps avoid messy wires and frustrating connections; the breadboard is the solution that helps reusable platform bristling with a grid of holes.
+- Beneath this surface lies the magic: a network of metal strips cleverly connecting the holes.
+- This allows you to effortlessly plug electronic components together without needing to break out the soldering iron.
+- It's like a construction zone for circuits, perfect for experimenting and building prototypes.
+- Even with a need to swap a sensor is not a problem as it is as easy as to just pop it out and try a different one.
+Feeling adventurous with a new configuration?
+The breadboard encourages quick and easy circuit modifications.
+- With the breadboard as your canvas, bringing your ideas to life becomes a breeze, allowing you to test, build, and refine your electronics projects with ease.

 <!--
 ## Included Features
 1. Express.js: Handles HTTP requests and serves as the backend framework.